joist-orm/joist-orm/docs/docs/advanced/cloning.md

 sidebar_position: 4
 ---

-Joist supporting cloning entities, to easily support feature requests like "duplicate this author", or "duplicate this author and all of their books".
+Joist supports cloning entities, to easily implement feature requests like "duplicate this author", or "duplicate this author and all of their books".

 To clone an entity, call `em.clone` and pass a load-hint of the subgraph you want to be included in the `clone` operation.